gasparka/thesis/docs/conversion.rst

 The main motivation is to use it as an intermediate language for High-Level synthesis of hardware.

+VHDL has been chosen over SystemVerilog(SV) because it is a strict language and forbids many mistakes during compile time.
+SV on the other hand is much more permissive, for example allowing out-of-bounds array indexing :cite:`sysverilog_gotcha`.

 Sequential programming in VHDL has been studied by Jiri Gaislter in :cite:`structvhdl_gaisler`.
 He showed that combinatory logic is easily described by fully sequential functions.
-He proposesed the 'two-process ' design method, where one of the processes is for comb and other for registers.
+He proposesed the 'two-process' design method, where one of the processes is for comb and other for registers.
 Hes work is limited to one clock domain.

 This sections contribution is the extension of the 'two process' model by adding an Object-oriented approach.
 The basic idea of OOP is to bundle data and define functions that perform actions on this data.